mhjensen/MLcourseUnivDelValle/README.md

 You can access all learning material by going to the /doc/pub folder and from navigate to the various sessions.
-The material is provided in forms of jupyter-notebooks and html-slides.
+The material is provided in the format of jupyter-notebooks and html-slides.
 Feel free to use the format of your own choice.
 During the lectures we will mainly use the jupyter-notebooks.
 See below for instructions on how to install various software elements.